carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20200316.md

 - - - -
 #### Last Week’s Summary:
 1. Prepped and imported online gifts using 3-step preparation templates.  >> to another week
-2. Continued to streamline date values for gifts to better reconcile with finance by updating all existing FY20 gifts for consistentcy.
+2. Continued to streamline date values for gifts to better reconcile with finance by updating all existing FY20 gifts for consistency.
 3. Coordinated gifts with designations to Walk, Marathon, and Third Party events from various sources (Facebook fundraisers, workplaces, mailed-in).
 4. Processed gifts in Amply portal awaiting action.
 When possible, created a portal account, gathered gift/employer IDs, verified gift was received, updated gift status in portal and Amply.
 Compared Amply report with dashboard.
-5. 2 hours to do lookup for gala attendee contact info.
+5. Imported night-of gala donations.
-6. Certification exam on Friday
+6. Researched adding Salesforce licenses one by one.
-7.
+7. Added Salesforce users for two new interns.

 7. Imerman discussion >> to another week
 8. Received/processed feedback for first version of Client Services Salesforce manual to leadership for feedback/markup.
 Added suggestions to GoogleDoc.  >> to another week